 Software Process Improvement (SPI) is a large area of expertise that deals with software development standard processes and is a progression of proven methods of process improvement from many different methodologies.
 Personal Software Process (PSP) and Team Software Process (TSP) complement the implementation of Capability Maturity Model Implementation (CMMI) and can be applied gradually from the individual, to the team, and then to the organization.
 These solutions from Carnegie Melon's Software Engineering Institute (SEI) are leading edge for the field of process improvement.
 Solutions like this consume many resources, are very complex, require years to implement, and can be costly.
 The SEI solutions offer an industry standard for SPI.
 Three case studies were analyzed to provide insight into the benefits of CMMI for small organizations.
 Decisions that steer these solutions generally involve scheduling, quality, and cost.
 Depending on the individual needs of an organization, the CMMI technology can fulfill what is required.
 The example case studies were examined and concluded that given favorable conditions, implementing CMMI is feasible for small organizations.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Scott, Kevin, "Capability Maturity Model Integration (Cmmi) for Small Organizations" (2010).
-All Regis University Theses.
+Student Publications.
 75.